DDR3 SDRAM: Modules

 Fractional frequencies are normally rounded down, but rounding up to 667 is common because of the exact number being 6662/3 and rounding to the nearest whole number.
 Some manufacturers also round to a certain precision or round up instead.
 For example, PC3-10666 memory could be listed as PC3-10600 or PC3-10700.

 Note: All items listed above are specified by JEDEC as JESD79-3F.All RAM data rates in-between or above these listed specifications are not standardized by JEDEC—often they are simply manufacturer optimizations using higher-tolerance or overvolted chips.
-Of these non-standard specifications, the highest reported speed reached was equivalent to DDR3-2544, as of May 2010.
+Of these non-standard specifications, the highest speeds would reach up to DDR3-3200.

 Alternative naming: DDR3 modules are often incorrectly labeled with the prefix PC (instead of PC3), for marketing reasons, followed by the data-rate.
 Under this convention PC3-10600 is listed as PC1333.

 Serial presence detect

 DDR3 memory utilizes serial presence detect.
 Serial presence detect (SPD) is a standardized way to automatically access information about a computer memory module, using a serial interface.
 It is typically used during the power-on self-test for automatic configuration of memory modules.